1984 European Tour: Changes for 1984

 There were several changes from the previous season, with the addition of the Monte Carlo Open, the Celtic International and the Cannes Open; and the loss of the Martini International and the British Masters.
 In addition the English Golf Classic was merged with the Lawrence Batley International.

 Soon after the schedule was revealed, it was announced that the Bob Hope British Classic had been cancelled; the Sanyo Open was brought forward from October to fill the vacated dates.

 Order of Merit name change

-The money list reverted to its original title as the "Order of Merit", having been known as the "Official Money List" for the preceding four seasons.
+The money list reverted to its original title as the "Order of Merit", having been known as the "Official money list" for the preceding four seasons.
+In March, it was announced that Sperry Corporation would title sponsor the Order of Merit, being renamed as the Sperry Order of Merit.

 Schedule

 The following table lists official events during the 1984 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in Pound sterling.
+The Order of Merit was titled as the Sperry Order of Merit and was based on prize money won during the season, calculated in Pound sterling.